 Also included are system wiring, fiber optic cable, raceways, pull boxes, terminal cabinets, mounting boxes, and any accessories and miscellaneous items required for a code compliant system.

 The system drawings show the intended coverage and suggested device locations.
-Final device quantity, location, and AHJ approval are the responsibility of the contractor.
+Final device quantity, location, and AHJ approval are the responsibility of the Contractor.

-The final system shall be complete, tested, and ready for operation as described elsewhere in this specification, before owner acceptance.
+The final system shall be complete, tested, and ready for operation as described elsewhere in this specification, before USPS acceptance.

 Strict conformance to this specification is required to ensure that the installed and programmed system will function as designed, is compatible with other systems, and will accommodate the future requirements and operations of the building owner.
 All specified operational features must be met without exception.

-The Contractor shall furnish all labor, services and materials necessary to furnish and install a complete, functional protected premises fire alarm system (System).
+Furnish all labor, services and materials necessary to furnish and install a complete, functional protected premises fire alarm system (System).
 The System shall comply in all respects with the requirements of the specifications, manufacturer's recommendations and Underwriters Laboratories Inc. (ULI) listings.

 Certification that the entire system(s) has/have been inspected and tested, is/are installed entirely in accordance with the applicable codes, standards, manufacturer's recommendations and ULI listings, and is/are in proper working order.
 Contractor shall use "Fire Alarm System Certification and Description" as required by NFPA 72.